Beyond prediction: A framework for inference with variational approximations in mixture models: Numerical studies

-While the maximum likelihood estimate concentrates on the true variance component, $\log(\sigma^2)$, the variational estimate and one-step correction do not.
+Moving now to the random intercept variance, the MLE concentrates on the true variance component, $\log(\sigma^2)$, while the variational estimator and one-step correction do not.
 Our empirical assessment of consistency described in Section~\ref{sec:cons} correctly identifies this inconsistency.
 The multivariate Hotelling test rejected in every simulation with $p < 10^{-16}$, correctly indicating that the population mean gradient of the entire parameter vector was significantly different from zero.
-Additionally, no more than 2.5\% of the marginal t-tests rejected at the 0.01 level for each of the fixed effect, in line with their apparent consistency, while every one of the 1000 simulations rejected the marginal $t$-test for the variance parameter (the maximal p-value for the variance parameter was less than $10^{-16}$).
-In this empirical case, our results are more general than what is guaranteed theoretically, since theory does not guarantee that the marginal $t$-tests will accurately reflect the consistency or inconsistency of individual parameter.
+Additionally, no more than 2.5\% of the marginal t-tests rejected at the 0.01 level for each of the fixed effects, in line with their apparent consistency, while every one of the 1000 simulations rejected the marginal $t$-test for the variance parameter with $p < 10^{-16}$.
+These results are better than what is guaranteed theoretically, since the theory does not guarantee that the marginal $t$-tests will accurately reflect the consistency or inconsistency of individual parameters.

+We now move to examining uncertainty intervals.
 Table~\ref{tab:random_intercept_coverages} shows the estimated coverage of marginal 95\% Wald-type confidence intervals of the model parameters for each the three estimators.
-The coverage of the confidence intervals of the linear and quadratic age fixed effects using the sandwich estimate for the variational estimate and the inverse Fisher information for the one-step correction are within the Monte Carlo error of the nominal 95\%.
-The variational confidence intervals for the female- and male-specific intercepts $\beta_0$ and $\beta_3$ are too small at 90\%, likely because of the underestimation of $\sigma^2$ of the random intercept.
-The coverage of the confidence intervals of $\log\sigma^2$ is close to zero for the variational estimator and one-step correction, which is not surprising given that the point estimate is inconsistent.
-The coverage of $\log\sigma^2$ is not shown for the maximum likelihood estimate because \texttt{lme4} does not provide an interval for this parameter.
+The coverage of the confidence intervals of the linear and quadratic age fixed effects using the sandwich covariance for the variational estimator and the inverse Fisher information for the one-step correction are within the Monte Carlo error of the nominal 95\%.
+The variational confidence intervals for the sex-specific intercepts $\beta_0$ and $\beta_3$ are too small at 90\%, likely because of the underestimation of $\sigma^2$, the variance of the random intercept.
+The coverage of the confidence intervals of $\log\sigma^2$ is close to zero for the variational estimator and one-step correction, which is not surprising given that the estimator is inconsistent.
+The coverage of $\log\sigma^2$ is not shown for the MLE because \texttt{lme4} does not provide an interval for this parameter.